 Objectives and Needs for This Project

 The objectives of this project are to genetically characterize sources of PHS resistance and grain dormancy and determine the persistence (duration) of dormancy in winter germplasm, and to better characterize the genetics of the SD2 region in spring malting barley using diverse germplasm and a unique set of recombinant lines.
 This project would produce genome-wide marker data using the standard 50K array for a collaborative set of DH two-row winter/facultative lines, phenotypic data on dormancy duration and germination rate for winter/facultative barley, and phenotypic data to validate previous research characterizing variants at the SD2 locus in spring barley.
-Growers and maltsters will directly benefit from findings concerning timing of post-harvest dormancy release and how germination rate changes over time in barley.
-They will also benefit through the confirmatory analysis of PHS resistant lines with high malting quality indicators (germination rate).
+Growers and maltsters will directly benefit from characterization of post-harvest dormancy release and how germination rate changes over time in barley.
+They will also benefit directly from the confirmatory analysis of PHS resistant lines with high malting quality indicators (germination rate).
 Funds are requested to support:

 1) Genotyping and phenotyping a winter malting barley DH population (n=510) developed by Oregon State University for PHS and grain dormancy (germination energy) and germination rate (germination index) at three timepoints across two locations.